find the container id you want to monitor

-Installing JFR on a live container
+Installing JFR on a Live Container

 There may be times when you encounter a JVM running in a container that is not monitored or exposed via JMX, and is not attachable from the host.
 If you need to collect metrics from the JVM without stopping it and the java install does include the JDK, this can be a problem.
 We recently encountered identified a method of obtaining metrics using jfr.